 Company identity and company tone should be instantly recognizable and consistent towards your customers even when competition becomes stiff.

 UX has to do with the kind of experience a customer goes through when on a company’s website.

 User experience deals with user interaction with product, service or website.
 On the other hand, CX is focused on the overall customer experience a client goes through.

-It is the general view of the customer on; the ease of navigation, arrangement of products, simplicity of the checkout processes— and how friendly and responsive your interfaces are.
+It is the general view of the customer on; the ease of navigation, arrangement of products, simplicity of the checkout processes which can be made easier when the business uses virtual agents — and how friendly and responsive your interfaces are.